Change accessibility Google translate Change contrast Font size

 The Group will maintain up-to-date records (asset register) of all premises it owns or manages setting out whether premises require an FRA.

-• Longhurst Group workplaces and offices
+• Longhurst Group workplaces and offices.

-• Internal shared hallways (not porches) serving three or more flats
+• Internal shared hallways (not porches) serving three or more flats.

-• Internal shared stairways or corridors
+• Internal shared stairways or corridors.

-• Shared balconies and fully or partially enclosed external access/egress routes serving 3 or more dwellings
+• Shared balconies and fully or partially enclosed external access/egress routes serving 3 or more dwellings.

-• Shared lounges, laundries, activity rooms, kitchens, bathrooms and / or internal mobility scooter rooms
+• Shared lounges, laundries, activity rooms, kitchens, bathrooms and / or internal mobility scooter rooms.

-As of the 23rd of January 2023, when the Fire Safety Act 2022 changes in relation to inspections of fire doors the group will maintain up-to-date records ensuring that all fire doors in relevant buildings (Building over 11m) are inspected as per the below frequencies
+As of the 23rd of January 2023, when the Fire Safety Act 2022 changes in relation to inspections of fire doors the Group will maintain up-to-date records ensuring that all fire doors in relevant buildings (Building over 11m) are inspected as per the below frequencies:

 • Flat Entrance Fire Doors – Annually

-• Communal Fire Doors – Quarterly
+• Communal Fire Doors / Riser Cupboard – Quarterly

 Fire Risk Assessments and Remedial Actions and Tasks